open-telemetry/opamp-spec/specification.md

 possible for example if the Server instructs the Agent to use a new instance_uid via [new_instance_uid](#servertoagentagent_identification) field.

-When instructed by the Server to changes its instance_uid the Agent must also repeat the [Agent-initiated CSR Flow](#agent-initiated-csr-flow) this time using the new instance_uid as one of the CSR fields.
+When instructed by the Server to change its instance_uid the Agent must also repeat the [Agent-initiated CSR Flow](#agent-initiated-csr-flow) this time using the new instance_uid as one of the CSR fields.
 The Server must be ready to receive a CSR like that, while the Agent is still using the old certificate that contains the old